John Cournos: Literary career

 In June 1912, Cournos moved to London, where he freelanced as an interviewer and critic for both UK and US publications and began his literary career as a poet and, later, novelist.
 He later emigrated to the US, where he spent the rest of his life.

-He was one of the Imagist poets, but is better known for his novels, short stories, essays, and criticism, as well as a translator of Russian literature.
+He was one of the Imagist poets, but is better known for his novels, short stories, essays, and criticism, as well as for his translations of Russian literature.
 He used the pseudonym John Courtney.
 He also wrote for The Philadelphia Record under the pseudonym "Gorky."